 Mexico Earthquake Relief

 All Hands and Hearts has been rebuilding disaster-resilient schools in Mexico since 2018.
 Our work began in response to two devastating earthquakes that shook the country in September 2017, damaging over 5,000 schools.
 Its effects were intensified by Hurricane Agatha in 2022 and even further during Hurricane Otis in 2023.
-In August 2024, we began work on our 31st school in the country, restoring access to education in the community of San Bartolo, Tehuacan.
+In April 2025, we will begin our tenth earthquake relief program in the country, restoring access to education in the Santa Ana Necoxtla community of Puebla.

 Our Work